XTLS/Xray-docs-next/docs/en/config/outbounds/dns.md

 # DNS

-DNS 是一个出站协议，主要用于拦截和转发 DNS 查询。
+DNS is an outbound protocol used for intercepting and forwarding DNS queries.

-此出站协议只能接收 DNS 流量（包含基于 UDP 和 TCP 协议的查询），其它类型的流量会导致错误。
+This outbound protocol can only handle DNS traffic, including queries based on UDP and TCP protocols.
+Other types of traffic will result in an error.

-在处理 DNS 查询时，此出站协议会将 IP 查询（即 A 和 AAAA）转发给内置的 [DNS 服务器](../dns.md)。其它类型的查询流量将被转发至它们原本的目标地址。
+When handling DNS queries, this outbound protocol will forward IP queries (A and AAAA) to the built-in [DNS server](../dns.md).
+Other types of query traffic will be forwarded to their original destination addresses.

 ## OutboundConfigurationObject